Healing and the Brain: Basic Tools for Emotional Regulation

 Remember you’ll need headphones.
 Check out Brain.FM, they have some interesting info on binaural beats for ADHD too.

-Obviously I’m not a neuroscientist or psychologist but I’ve found these tools to be super handy and I hope you will too!
 Music is such a powerful tool to alter our mood and emotions because you don’t have to understand it.

-Years ago I read “This Is Your Brain on Music: The Science of a Human Obsession” by Daniel Levitin, who actually is a neuroscientist, as well as a cognitive psychologist, writer, and a former music producer.
+Years ago I read “This Is Your Brain on Music: The Science of a Human Obsession” by Daniel Levitin, who is a neuroscientist, as well as a cognitive psychologist, writer, and a former music producer.
 Levitin explains that music activates the same reward systems in the brain as food, sex, and drugs.
 Dopamine is released in response to pleasurable musical experiences, especially during moments of anticipation and resolution.
 This ties into our emotional responses to music, like chills and the unexpected tears.

 I get the feels every time I listen to Bach’s Cello Suite No. 1 in G major.
 It’s an experience, there’s a whole scene in my mind.
 You can probably think of a song that has that kind of indescribable effect on you.